swiftmailer/swiftmailer/doc/messages.rst

     require_once 'lib/swift_required.php';

-    //Create the message
+    // Create the message
     $message = Swift_Message::newInstance()

-      //Give the message a subject
+      // Give the message a subject
       ->setSubject('Your subject')

-      //Set the From address with an associative array ->setFrom(array('john@doe.com' => 'John Doe'))
+      // Set the From address with an associative array ->setFrom(array('john@doe.com' => 'John Doe'))

-      //Set the To addresses with an associative array ->setTo(array('receiver@domain.org', 'other@domain.org' => 'A name'))
+      // Set the To addresses with an associative array ->setTo(array('receiver@domain.org', 'other@domain.org' => 'A name'))

-      //Give it a body
+      // Give it a body
       ->setBody('Here is the message itself')

-      //And optionally an alternative body
+      // And optionally an alternative body
       ->addPart('<q>Here is the message itself</q>', 'text/html')

-      //Optionally add any attachments
+      // Optionally add any attachments
       ->attach(Swift_Attachment::fromPath('my-document.pdf'))
       ;